delta-emil/city-planner-pharaoh/README.md

 Notes:

-* At the moment house levels are for Hard difficulty (because I play on Hard).
-I plan to have it selectable later.
 * The desirabilty effects on houses on each other is also taken into consideration.
   Sometimes though a house's displayed level might not be updated until redrawn if it's far enough away from the place where you made the change.
   If you wave a building placement over it, it shoud update.
 I plan to fix this.
+* House level is shown as the maximum achievable regardless of the placed house size.
+  However the desirability effect of the house is capped at the max level of it size.
+  E.g. a 2x2 house can show H20 (Palatial Estate) but will only have the desirability effect of the top 2x2 house level 14 (Fancy Residence).
 * "New from game save..." lets you select a save file and it loads the terrain from it
 * North is to the upper-left. (as seems to be customary in the forums)
 * Cut/Copy/Paste currently doesn't use the clipboard, so if you start the program twice, you currently can't copy in one then paste in the other.
 I plan to fix it.